 Misdemeanor battery charges are the frequent result of physical conflicts.
-Whether it’s a bar fight, a random confrontation, or a domestic violence situation, so long as the victim suffered no serious harm (broken bones, stitches, etc.), it qualifies as a misdemeanor-level criminal charge.
+Whether it’s a bar fight, a random confrontation, or a domestic violence situation, so long as the victim suffered no serious harm (broken bones, stitches, etc.), the situation likely qualifies as a misdemeanor-level criminal charge.
 Specifically, misdemeanor battery is a Class A misdemeanor, which carries a maximum penalty of 9 months in jail, $10,000.00 in fines, or both.
-More aggravated felony-level battery charges include substantial battery and aggravated battery, which we discuss in other pages on this website.
+No mandatory or presumptive minimum penalties apply.
+More aggravated felony-level battery charges (due to the previously mentioned broken bones, stitches, or other serious injuries) include substantial battery and aggravated battery, which we discuss in other pages on this website.

 Van Severen Law Office, S.C. is a full service criminal defense law firm with offices throughout Wisconsin.
 We offer free consultations to potential clients and have a human answering our phones 24/7.
 Contact us now at (414) 270-0202 and let’s schedule a time to talk about your case.